 Participant: If anyone seen anyone at a disabled person, I don't care who they are, you'd have to step in.
-No way you could not could be my mother, my grandfather, do you know what I mean?"
+No way you could not Participant: If I seen someone picking on someone, then I just think that could be my mother, my grandfather, do you know what I mean?"